Murder of Marise Chiverella

 On March 18, 1964, Marise Ann Chiverella, a 9-year-old American girl, was raped and murdered while on her way to school by 22-year-old James Paul Forte in Hazleton, Pennsylvania.

 The murder went unsolved for nearly 58 years, until it was announced by authorities in 2022 that the perpetrator had been identified as James Paul Forte using investigative genetic genealogy.
 It is believed to be the oldest cold case in Pennsylvania to be solved through this method.
-The murder's solving gained major media coverage, partially due to the fact that 20-year-old college student, Eric Schubert had a significant role in the identification of Forte.
+The murder's solving gained major media coverage, partially due to the fact that 20-year-old college student Eric Schubert had a significant role in the identification of Forte.

 Murder

 On the morning of March 18, 1964, 9-year-old Marise Ann Chiverella left home for school, carrying canned goods to give to her teacher, at St. Joseph's Parochial School in Hazleton, Pennsylvania.
 At some point while Chiverella was walking to school, she was kidnapped by James Paul Forte.
-Forte raped and then murdered Chiverella by strangulation.
+Forte raped and then murdered Chiverella by strangling.

 In the afternoon of the same day, a man was giving his 16-year-old nephew driving lessons when they encountered what they initially thought was a "large doll" in a coal-mining pit, but soon realized it was Chiverella's body and called police.